German town raises ire for scheme using asylum seekers as porters

 Complaints about the hourly rate - about eight times below the level German politicians cite for a minimum wage - poured into the mayor's office and sparked a Facebook campaign.

-"Having refugees as bag carriers is a shameless exploitation of the people's situation," said far-left Linke lawmaker Ulla Jelpke, who called it "colonial" behaviour.
+"Having refugees as bag carriers is a shameless exploitation of the people's situation," said far-left Linke lawmaker Ulla Jelpke, who called it "colonial" behavior.

 Deutsche Bahn said it had not been aware of the conditions and would pay its own employees their normal rate to do the job.